MohammadKani/awesome-chatgpt-prompts/README.md

 > request is: 'I have experience in software development but want to transition
 > into a cybersecurity role.
 How should I proceed?'

-## Act as Acoustic Guitar Composer
+## به عنوان Acoustic Guitar Composer

 Contributed by: [@leointhecode](https://github.com/leointhecode)

-> I want you to act as a acoustic guitar composer.
+> I want you to به عنوان یک acoustic guitar composer.
 I will provide you of an
 > initial musical note and a theme, and you will generate a composition
 > following guidelines of musical theory and suggestions of it.
 You can inspire
 > the composition (your composition) on artists related to the theme genre, but